Martins Bank is first

 |

-in the race to bring us the world’s first cash machine.
-That the race is won
+race to bring us the world’s first cash machine.
+That the race is won by

-by Barclays, five months ahead of its rival is still seen as no setback at
+Barclays, five months ahead of its rival is still seen as no setback at all

 machine as the first cash machine in the North of England.
 There is,

-operated by special cheques dotted with holes which have to be matched onto
+first operated by special cheques dotted with holes which have to be

-to use a plastic card and a personal identification number together.
+Martins is first to use a plastic card and a personal identification

-compared to what we have to day, but nevertheless it was ground-breaking for the
+we have today, but nevertheless it was ground-breaking for the time it was

-where customers’ instructions appear behind a window courtesy of a large
+instructions appear behind a window courtesy of a large roller that spins

 reveals part of the instructions through the window.
 Happy days!